What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 - • Focused on spirituality, transmission, and gathering

-- • Dances and songs are offered as forms of tribute
+- • Dances and songs are offered as forms of homage

 - • The atmosphere is often more ceremonial

-- • The dancers participate in categories with judges
+- • Dancers participate in categories with judges

-- • Dance styles are evaluated according to specific criteria
+- • Dance styles are evaluated according to precise criteria

 - • Prizes are awarded to participants